dalibo/sqlserver2pgsql/README.md

-What it this IGNORE NULLS I have to change in kettle.properties ?
+What is this IGNORE NULLS I have to change in kettle.properties ?

 Because Kettle behaves by default the way Oracle behaves: for Oracle, a NULL and an empty string are the same.
 You don't want this here, because neither SQL Server nor PostgreSQL do this.